 Below are ACCC member-driven resources to help implement, assess, and expand patient navigation services.

-The Association of Community Cancer Centers (ACCC) is partnering with the American College of Chest Physicians (CHEST) and the LUNGevity Foundation on a vital initiative to identify and provide guidance on key issues related to delivering optimal care for patients diagnosed with stages III or IV non-small cell lung cancer (NSCLC) across different practice settings.
+The Association of Community Cancer Centers (ACCC) is partnering with the American College of Chest Physicians (CHEST), the International Association for the Study of Lung Cancer (IASLC), and the LUNGevity Foundation on a national initiative to identify and provide guidance on key issues related to delivering optimal care for patients diagnosed with stages III or IV non-small cell lung cancer (NSCLC) across different practice settings.

-As a first step in this effort, we conducted a survey to better understand the barriers and operational challenges in providing care for this patient population.
-Survey questions addressed diagnosis, treatment, care coordination, and communication within the interdisciplinary team caring for patients with late-stage NSCLC.
+As a first step in the Fostering Excellence in Care and Outcomes for Patients with Stage III and IV NSCLC initiative, ACCC conducted a survey to better understand the barriers and operational challenges in providing care for this patient population.
+Survey questions addressed diagnosis, treatment, care coordination, and communication within the interdisciplinary team caring for patients with locally advanced and late-stage NSCLC.